 The music program at Sorrento Primary School allows for Years 1 to 6 students to participate in making and responding to a range of musical opportunities.

 We have a well-equipped music room consisting of a piano, marimba and and extensive range of tuned and untuned percussion instruments, including full class sets of ukuleles.

 Choir is available to students who express an interest in singing.
 Our choir performs regularly at assemblies, special events and ceremonies, including the One Big Voice mass performance.

 In Years 5 and 6, selected students have the opportunity to be involved in the Instrumental Music School Services program, offered by the Education Department on-site at Sorrento Primary School.
 Students are selected via a selection criteria process, and are taught by specialist instrumental music teachers.
 Sorrento Primary School currently offers tuition in Flute and Clarinet.

 The language program at Sorrento Primary School is Indonesian.
-Students from Years 3 to 6 participate in a languages session each week and are taught by a specialist languages teacher using the KETAWA Indonesian program, a comprehensive languages learning program designed for students in Western Australia.
+Students from Years 3 to 6 participate in a language session each week and are taught by a specialist language teacher.

 Students learning a second language in primary school benefit from a deeper understanding of their first language plus an increase in memory and learning ability in other areas.
 Learning to communicate in another language challenges children to discover more about how other people live, and opens their mind up to different cultures and ways of life.